UoT-Bootcamp/New-Jersey-Citi-Bike-Data-Analysis/README.md

 During summer, riders are most active during 18:00 hours.
 However, in winter, they are most active during morning and evening time.

 ### Questions:

+* Today, what are the top 10 stations in the city for starting a journey?
+(Based on data, why do you hypothesize these are the top locations?)
+* Today, what are the top 10 stations in the city for ending a journey?
+(Based on data, why?)
+* Today, what are the bottom 10 stations in the city for starting a journey?
+(Based on data, why?)
+* Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)